machinekoder/pickit-docs/docs/documentation/teach/how-to-use-pickit-teach.rst

 ^^^^^^^^^^^^^^

 In this step, the actual model will be taught and saved.
-Go to the Detection tab and select the Pickit Teach engine.
+Go to the **Detection** page and select the Pickit Teach engine.
 Open the ‘Define your model(s)’ section.
 Here you will see a widget that allows adding models.

 To add a new model, click :guilabel:`Add a model`.
 Before clicking